abequinonez/udacity-fsnd-movie-trailer-site/README.md

 ## Instructions

-1. After cloning or downloading this repository, navigate to the newly created directory.
-Open the terminal and enter: python entertainment_center.py
+1. After cloning or downloading this repository, open the terminal or command prompt and change the current working directory to the newly created directory.
+You may do this by either dragging the new directory onto the terminal window or by entering the following command into the terminal: cd ~/Downloads/udacity-fsnd-movie-trailer-site

+2. At the terminal or command prompt enter: python entertainment_center.py

-2. After a moment, the newly created fresh_tomatoes.html page should automatically open
+3. After a moment, the newly created fresh_tomatoes.html page should automatically open

-3. Click anywhere within a movie tile to open that movie's associated trailer
+4. Click anywhere within a movie tile to open that movie's associated trailer